 - Q. How do I arrange testing and tagging of my equipment?

-At main campus the University employs a qualified electrical tester and tagger.
-Contact email@example.com for more information.
+- At the main campus the University employs a qualified electrical tag and tester.
+Contact firstname.lastname@example.org for more information.

 - Q. Does new electrical equipment require testing?